UConn vs. Gonzaga: Odds, spread, over/under - NCAA Tournament Elite Eight

 UConn vs. Gonzaga Betting Trends

-- Bulldogs games have gone over the point total 21 out of 35 times this season.
+- Huskies games have gone over the point total 20 out of 34 times this season.

+- Gonzaga has won 15 games against the spread this season, while failing to cover 20 times.

 UConn Futures Odds